bradgarropy/dailytexascountry.com/content/posts/quaranstreams-may/index.md

 image: "images/kevin-fowler.jpg"
 ---

 Another month in quarantine and another list of livestreams.
 While [April][april] was jam packed with concert series from radio stations, venues, and companies, May seems to be thinning out the crowd.
-Only the truly dedicated artists are keeping up there streams on a weekly cadence.
+Only the truly dedicated artists are keeping up their streams on a weekly cadence.

 | Date | Stream                      | Artist(s)                       | Type      |
 | :--- | :-------------------------- | :------------------------------ | :-------- |